 We walked back to the Green Line to take the street car back to the Garden District.
 The street cars are great ways to get around and a day pass is $3 a person.
 However, they only take cash and exact change, so be sure to have that ready.
 The only time we used a taxi was to and from the airport and to our suburban supper.

-On Saturday, we went to Lafayette Cemetery, which is a beautiful, enchanting cemetery dating back to the 1830s.
+We visited Lafayette Cemetery, which is a hauntingly beautiful cemetery dating back to the 1830s.
 This cemetery has been seen in TV shows and most famously, Double Jeopardy.
 We opted for the self-guided tour because of time, but I would definitely recommend a guided tour to hear more of the history of those buried in the cemetery and the Garden District itself.

 There is a free shuttle at the entrance to Audubon Park that took us to the zoo.
 It is divided up in to continents, and we really enjoyed our time here.
-DG took approximately 100 pictures of animals and sites in the zoo,but for the sake of this post, I asked him to pick out his favorite 2-4.
+David took approximately 100 pictures of animals and sites in the zoo ,but for the sake of this post, I asked him to pick out his favorite 2-4.
 For the record, he sent me 7.
 The man really loves a zoo.

-We took the shuttle back to the other side of Audubon Park and caught the Green Line back to Lee Circle.
-This stop was great for popping in to the Warehouse District.
-We had a late lunch at the highly recommended Cochon Butcher and this was hands down the best meal we had on our trip.
-DG ordered a BBQ sandwich, I ordered a Muffaletta, and we split their macaroni and cheese.
+After our trip to the zoo, we had a late lunch at the highly recommended Cochon Butcher and this was hands down the best meal we had on our trip.
+David ordered a BBQ sandwich, I ordered a Muffaletta, and we split their macaroni and cheese.
 It was divine.

 We were exhausted after walking about 20 miles over the course of the two days, so we took the bus back to the stop near our hotel, which is another reason to purchase the day pass.
 We took a break, relaxed, and got ready for dinner at Flamingo a-Go-Go, also in the Warehouse District.
 We opted to walk to dinner to see a bit more of this part of the city.
 I ordered a shrimp po boy here and the breading on the shrimp was perhaps the best I have ever had.